SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-25-shionogi-3clpro-inhib.md

 <img src="{{ site.baseurl }}/images/2022-04-25-shionogi-3clpro-inhib-test-to-treat.jpg" width="400" height="502" alt="US COVID-19 Test-to-Treat Locator" title="US COVID-19 Test-to-Treat Locator" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-In the meantime, should you find yourself so unfortunate as to test positive for COVID-19 or even have symptoms, see your doc immediately and ask about either paxlovid or a monoclonal antibody infusion of bebetelovimab (the one that still works against Omicron).
+In the meantime, should you find yourself so unfortunate as to test positive for COVID-19 or even have symptoms, see your doc immediately and ask about either paxlovid or a monoclonal antibody infusion of bebtelovimab (the one that still works against Omicron).

 If you have trouble finding paxlovid or somebody willing to write a scrip for it, use the federal test-to-treat program: you show up, get tested, and if positive get prescribed.